DrewIndeed/vite-giphy-2023/README.md

 - However, if scalability is reqiured, I would make the transition of course.

 ### About Searching functionality

 - Currently, the number of results is fixed as 30 items with no Infinite Scrolling.

+### About API error messages

+- Currently, any API errors will be console-logged.

 ### About GIPHY API Beta Key